myok12/twit-cli/README.md

 ## Getting started
 ### Install
-`npm install twitter-cli -g`
+`npm install twitter-cli -g --production`

+> Omit the `--production` flag if you would like to run tests.

 ### Configuration
-Create a `.twitter-cli` dot file in your home directory with the following values that correspond to your Twitter dev account.
-More info [here](http://).
+Create a `.twitter-cli` dot file in your home directory with the following values that correspond to your Twitter application account.
+If you haven't created one yet, create it **[here](https://dev.twitter.com/apps)**.
+In order for `twitter-cli` to work, you must set the application to **read, write, and direct messages**.
+Without that setting, `twitter-cli` will fail to work and you will have to using Twitter from some application that is obviously inferior to cli.

 #### Example: